-Due to the ongoing economic uncertainty, money expert Clark Howard says, “A lot of businesses flat-out aren’t going to make it.”
+“A lot of businesses flat-out aren’t going to make it,” Clark says.

-That means if you don’t use your gift cards from those companies now, you may lose the money stored on them forever.
-So your two options are to either spend your gift cards as soon as possible or sell your gift cards.
+If you don’t use your gift cards from these companies now, you may lose the money stored on them forever.
+So your two options are either to spend your gift cards as soon as possible or sell them.

-- Sell it online at one of these gift card marketplaces
+- Sell it online at a site like CardCash.

 An Exception to Clark’s Gift Card Rule